ebruck/radiotray-ng/README.md

 * RadioTray functionality
 * Theme support
 * Debian packaging
-* Cross compile on Mac (via brew packages) using a very simple ncurses interface.
 * Full AppIndicator support
 * No groups within groups by design to keep the interface clean.
 * Volume up/down support using mouse wheel (left/right can also be used)